 You could make even bigger long-term savings if you generate your own energy.

-Cold homes have a significant impact on people’s health.
+Cold homes have a significant effect on people’s health.
 One of the best ways of keeping yourself well during winter is to stay warm.

 Contact your energy supplier to check you are on the best tariff and payment method for your circumstances, or if they can offer you any discounts to cut your bills.